Rich-Hoepfinger/CS4641-Project/README.md

 Precision: 51.7%
 Recall: 51.8%

 Using the reduced data set resulted in similar results.
-This is when the model was switched to KNN.
+After poor classification from the Neural Net, there was a pivot to using KNN.
+The reasoning was that the Neural Net may not have had enough data to accurately predict genres.

 **K-Nearest Neighbors** :
 Using the data set without outliers from performing DBscan, the following is the model prediction and metrics.